-Never disturb or modify habitat to get a better views.
+2. Never disturb or modify habitat to get a better view.

-Stay on roads, paths and trails wherever possible, and if not possible we keep habitat disturbance to an absolute minimum.
+7. Stay on roads, paths and trails wherever possible, and if not possible keep habitat disturbance to an absolute minimum.

-Bird photography is becoming increasingly popular nowadays and nowhere more so than in Asia where numbers of bird photographers far outstrip the number of birders/birdwatchers.
+Bird photography is becoming increasingly popular nowadays and nowhere more so than in Asia where numbers of bird photographers far outstrip the number of birdwatchers.

 Everyone loves to see a beautiful bird captured in a photograph and especially when it is a wild bird doing what it does naturally in its natural habitat.
-However in these days of social media and the Internet, bird photography has become highly competitive and birding ethics and the welfare of the subject are often forgotten in the race to stay ahead of rivals and post that perfect photo on the Internet.
+However in these social media obsessed times, bird photography has become highly competitive and birding ethics and the welfare of the subject are often forgotten in the race to stay ahead of rivals and post that perfect photo.

-We are not against bird photography, many of our clients take wonderful photos on our tours, but we do not support the use of unethical practices for the purpose of taking photographs.
+We are not against bird photography, and many of our clients do take wonderful photos on our tours, but we do not support the use of unethical practices for the purpose of taking photographs.

 The use of photographic hides/blinds and the setting-up of artificial feeding stations are two practices that are now very common among bird photographers.
 Unfortunately the construction of hides/blinds usually involves habitat modification and disturbance and the artificial feeding of birds increases dependency and can lead to predation at feeding sites.
 And in Vietnam predation comes not only from natural predators but also from human predators trapping for the lucrative cage bird trade or in the case of some species for the dinner table.
 Trapping at feeding stations in Vietnam in recent years has already lead to the local extirpation of some endemic bird species at several locations.